Lmoes/adl_vod_encoder/README.rst

 - before the encoding it is a sigmoid (to limit the encoding to [0, 1], which is easy to interpret and plot)
 - the activation of the last layer of the decoder is linear, to allow it to reach [-inf, inf]

-The encoding is also used to predict precipitation and temperature using two linear layers each with relu activation.
+The encoding is also used to predict the mean precipitation and temperature using two linear layers each with relu activation.
  This forces the encoding to also contain the temperature and precipitation information additional to the VOD information.
-This also works as a regularization, since it forces the autoencoder to produce an encoding  that actually contains information and does not just map every training time series to a specific encoding.
+This also serves as a regularization, since it forces the autoencoder to produce an encoding  that actually contains information and does not just map every training time series to a specific encoding.

 Error Metrics for neural network
 ============